 6. Five Senses

 Your ability to see, hear, touch, smell, and taste – all your five senses enrich your life experiences.
-They allow you to see the vibrant colors of this world, hear the voices of your loved ones, smell flowers in the garden, taste different foods, touch various textures.
+They allow you to see the vibrant colors of this world, hear the voices of your loved ones, smell flowers in the garden, taste different foods, and touch various textures.

 Scientists conclude that you can somewhat overcome losing your sense of smell, sight, taste, or hearing.
 But if you lose your sense of touch, you wouldn’t be able to sit up or walk.
 You wouldn’t be able to feel pain.

 Your sense of touch is the one we often take for granted.
 But it’s paramount for our survival.
-So you can be definitely grateful for it.
+So you can definitely be grateful for it.